BrkRaw/brkraw/README.md

 - providing robust and easy-to-use python API for developers, including JCAMP-DX parser

 ![example_alignment](imgs/brkraw_alignment.png)
-Fig1.
-Example subject alignment shown on FSLeyes, three axis localizer and a EPI image are align in the same space
+**Fig1.** Example subject alignment shown on FSLeyes, the overlayed localizer image for each slice axis and a EPI image are align in the same space while the preserve subject orientation (correct R-L, I-S, A-P on rodent)

 ### Compatibility
 - cross-platform compatibility (OSX, Linux, and Windows 10 with Anaconda3)